The May 50K for Mental Health UK

 We can accommodate your dietary requirements however please let us know in advance of any particular needs or allergies so we can ensure there is sufficient food and drink for you.

 Twin share hotel accommodation the night prior to the challenge is included.
 The hotel will be located near the finishing point of the trek in Weymouth with onsite carparking available.
-Accommodation the night following the completion of your trek is not included with this event giving you the option to either return home or stay where you would like and according to your budget.
+Accommodation the night following the completion of your trek is not included with this event giving you the option to either return home (if you live nearby) or stay where you would like and according to your budget.
 We will provide you with recommendations of nearby hotels, hostels and campsites.

 Start and finish

 The trek will start in Swanage in Dorset marking the beginning of the Jurassic Coast.
 There is a train service available to Wareham where you can then take the No. 40 Purbeck Breezer bus to Swanage which is an hourly service.
 The hotel accommodation included in this event is located near the finishing point in Weymouth.
 Therefore there will be a transfer service available from Weymouth to Swanage for the start at a cost of £10 per person which must be booked in advance with Adventurous Ewe.

-The trek finishes in Weymouth where you are welcome to make your way home or organise your own accommodation if you wish to stay another night.
+The trek finishes in Weymouth where you are welcome to make your way home if you live locally or organise your own accommodation to stay the night following your challenge.
 There are train services operating from Weymouth.

 Level of difficulty